The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Topological and measurability preliminaries

 For the tori $\Tor_M$, the spaces $\Omega^{(\ell)}_M$, $\Omega^\times_M$, $\Omega_M$ are defined analogously, with the only difference being that any essential spanning forest here is a single tree.
 The metric $d_{\Omega_M}$ is defined the same way as $d_\Omega$. \ede

 The only way in which two vertices may be disconnected in an essential spanning forest $\For$ in $\hat\C$ is that all the paths between them go through $\infty$; therefore, either $\For$ is a spanning tree, or no component of it is contained in a bounded domain of $\C$.
 This is the property that the adjective ``essential'' for these spanning forests refers to.
 (In the setting of discrete infinite graphs, this reduces to saying that all components of the forest are infinite trees.)
-Also, note that the above definition allows for having more than one path between two vertices.
-This will in fact happen in the scaling limit of the $\MST$: there will exist pairs of points $x,y$ (depending on the configuration) with two distinct paths between them.
-In every such case, item (iii) requires that we also have a subtree that contains both paths, and indeed, $x$ or $y$ (but not both) will have the property that the two paths concatenated at this vertex will also be a subtree of the $\MST$ scaling limit.
+Also, note that the above definition allows for having more than one path between two vertices, which will in fact happen in the scaling limit of the $\MST$.